Introducing Album Motion on Apple Music

 Looping

 The audience should view the animation without a noticeable transition from ending to beginning.
-Therefore, the full animation sequence must be in a seamless loop.
+Therefore, the full animation sequence must be in a continuous loop.
 Please avoid using fade to color or multiple edits as a looping technique.

 Multiple Edits